witterelizabeth/hello-world/README.md

 # hello-world
 First repository

-Learning to use git, github, and R.
+I am learning how to use git, github, and R.